lokeshagg13/Smart-World/tasks.md

-# P4
+# P3

 1. Confirmation for reset simulation, exit simulation buttons (with do not show again if possible).
 2. Way to avoid saving the same world multiple times.
 3. Check and compare where the loading progress bar reaches end and where not and find any differences.

-# P3

-1. Make any segment in graph as one way in the graph editor by pressing o while near that segment.
-In this case, remove lane guides from one way segments.

 # P2

 1. Handle mobile tablet mode and laptop mode
-2. Distance to target and ETA to be shown for selected cars.
-3. Check for collisions with other cars.
-4. Fill world with N random cars.
-5. Car sounds for acceleration.
-6. Only allow placements of traffic lights near the road intersections with degree > 2 (max distance of say 100).
+2. Only allow placements of traffic lights near the road intersections with degree > 2 (max distance of say 100).
-7. Downloads in youtube for deploying this app.
+3. Downloads in youtube for deploying this app.
-8. Show cars that reach target in a better way

 # P1 - Immediate